-The NYPSC has also implemented a low-income order that requires ESCOs to return existing low-income customers to utility service and stop enrolling new low-income customers unless customers are enrolled in fixed arrangements with guaranteed savings or with value add inclusions (that were entered into prior to the effective date of the low-income order) or if the ESCO receives a waiver from the NYPSC to provide low-income customers with guaranteed savings.
+Prior to the December 2019 Reset Order, the NYPSC implemented a low-income order that required ESCOs to return existing low-income customers to utility service and stop enrolling new low-income customers unless customers are enrolled in fixed arrangements with guaranteed savings or with value add inclusions (that were entered into prior to the effective date of the low-income order) or if the ESCO receives a waiver from the NYPSC to provide low-income customers with guaranteed savings.
 As a result of the low-income order, we have been dropping low-income customers back to the applicable utilities as they have rolled off of their contracts.
-As of December 31, 2018, remaining low-income customers represent approximately 3% of our total RCEs in New York and 0.5% of our RCEs overall.
-There can be no assurance that the NYPSC or state regulatory agencies to which we are subject will not continue trying to implement restrictive anticompetitive regulations on us.
+As of December 31, 2019, remaining low-income customers represent approximately 1.3% of our total RCEs in New York and 0.2% of our RCEs overall.
+There can be no assurance that the NYPSC or state regulatory agencies to which we are subject will not continue trying to implement restrictive anti-competitive regulations on us.

-On October 15, 2018, the Attorney General for the Commonwealth of Massachusetts filed suit against certain other ESCOs alleging unfair or deceptive acts or practices in violation of a consumer protections act, breach of the covenant of good faith and fair dealing, and violation of the Massachusetts Telemarketing Solicitation Act.
+On October 15, 2018, the Attorney General for the Commonwealth of Massachusetts filed suit against another ESCO and others alleging unfair or deceptive acts or practices in violation of a consumer protections act, breach of the covenant of good faith and fair dealing, and violation of the Massachusetts Telemarketing Solicitation Act.
 Contemporaneously with the filing of their complaint, the Commonwealth filed for injunctive relief seeking to attach purchase of receivables program revenues owed to the ESCO as possible damages.
-There can be no assurance that the Commonwealth will not pursue similar claims against other ESCOs or that other state regulatory agencies to which we are subject will not continue trying to implement restrictive anti-competitive regulations on us and other ESCOs.
+There can be no assurance that the Commonwealth will not pursue similar claims against other ESCOs.